RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: Appendix

-To support reproducibility, \cref{tab:repos_checkpoints} reports the repositories and checkpoints for the optical flow, scene flow and stereo models, which were benchmarked on RobustSpring in~\cref{tab:results_of}, \cref{tab:results_stereo} and~\cref{tab:results_sf}.
+We evaluated the original, author provided optical flow, scene flow and stereo methods on the RobustSpring dataset. \cref{tab:repos_checkpoints} reports the repositories and checkpoints for the optical flow, scene flow and stereo models, which were benchmarked on RobustSpring in~\cref{tab:results_of}, \cref{tab:results_sf}, and~\cref{tab:results_stereo}.
 Further details on training and checkpoints for these models can be found in their original publications.

+\para{Ressources and Run Times} We conducted all evaluations on a single NVIDIA RTX A6000 (48 GB) GPU.
+The evaluation time of models on the RobustSpring data strongly depends on the computational efficiency and requirements of the original models.
+As a representative example, the optical flow evaluation with RAFT~\citep{teed2020raft} took 20 hours on the full RobustSpring data.

+Once the methods are evaluated and the results uploaded to our benchmark server prototype, the robustness evaluation for an optical flow method takes 13 minutes on our evaluation machine (Intel(R) Xeon(R) Gold 6130 CPU @ 2.10GHz, 8 vCPUs).
+The robustness evaluation for scene flow takes about 26 minutes, and 7 minutes for stereo.

-\section{RobustSpring Image Corruptions}
+\subsection{RobustSpring Image Corruptions}

 Below, we provide supplementary information on the image corruptions for the RobustSpring dataset.
-Besides visualizing further benchmark samples, we also give details on their implementation with a focus on RobustSpring-specific consistencies.
+Besides visualizing further benchmark samples and supplying a video that showcases the space- and time-integration of our corruptions, we also give details on their implementation with a focus on RobustSpring-specific consistencies.

-\subsection{Additional Corruption Benchmark Samples}
+\subsubsection{Additional Corruption Benchmark Samples}

 To complement the benchmark samples in~\cref{fig:onecol}, we show benchmark results on additional corruptions in~\cref{fig:examples_1}.